Homework and Guidelines

 - speaking to your child’s class teacher if you have any questions about homework

-Alongside the tasks set by your child’s class teacher, we see homework as encompassing a wide range of possibilities:
+Alongside the Homework Heroes tasks set, we see homework as encompassing a wide range of other possibilities:

 - reading with a parent

 - a family visit to a local museum

 - undertaking individual research for a project at the local library / on the internet.

 - learning number facts (addition or subtraction facts / times tables )

 - being an active member of a sports club or youth organisation

 It can be seen from this list that homework can be a two way process.
 School sets tasks to be done at home, but are delighted to learn about children’s success in other aspects of their lives and will seek to recognise this in school.
 Homework should not be a chore, and we want children to see it as an extension of their learning.
 There may be occasions when some tasks are more challenging or difficult than usual as homework plays a positive role in providing challenge and raising a child’s level of attainment.
 We also acknowledge the important role of play and free time in a child’s growth and development.